 This included: Aer Lingus, Air France, American Airlines, Austrian Airlines, British Airways, Cathay Pacific, Delta Air Lines, Etihad Airways, Emirates, KLM Royal Dutch Airlines, Lufthansa, Qatar Airways, Singapore Airlines, Swiss International Air Lines, United Airlines and Virgin Atlantic Airways.
 Note that some lower-cost airlines may be unavailable to book.

-Using the Amex Travel Credit for accommodation
+Using the Amex Travel Credit for hotels and other accommodation

-As with airfares, there’s no refund on the travel credit if you decide to cancel an accommodation booking.
+The benefits on offer include $100 hotel credit to spend on dining and other activities, plus a complimentary room upgrade (subject to availability) and as with airfares, there’s no refund on the travel credit if you decide to cancel an accommodation booking.
 However, many hotels are offering flexible change and cancellation policies in response to Covid.

 Health and safety, plus hotel cancellation policies are visible for individual properties on the Amex search screen, as shown below: